dotnet/docs/docs/csharp/nullable-references.md

   - Use of the `?` suffix to declare a nullable reference type produces a warning.
   - All reference type variables are allowed to be null.
 However, members have the *null-state* of *not-null* at the opening brace of all methods unless declared with the `?` suffix.
   - You can use the null forgiving operator, `!`.
-- *annotations*: The compiler doesn't emit warnings when code might dereference `null`, or when you assign a maybe null expression to a non-nullable variable.
+- *annotations*: The compiler doesn't emit warnings when code might dereference `null`, or when you assign a maybe-null expression to a non-nullable variable.
   - All new nullable warnings are disabled.
   - You can use the `?` suffix to declare a nullable reference type.
   - Reference type variables without the `?` suffix are non-nullable reference types.